 Although both of the above pertain to historical occurrences, they are our stories, as well.
 War need not be exclusive to either politicians and soldiers or courtrooms and battlefields.
 Just as with feuding nations, we can’t be too sure of what we are capable in a circumstance that involves the beloved.
 My cousin, Liza, died of cancer well tended to; her husband, John, comforted her through chemotherapy and promised to fulfill her last wishes. (http://www.rafsy.com/films-2000s-present/me-and-earl-and-the-dying-girl-everyones-loss/) Such faithfulness is the prescription for a big screen romance, and two films of the same title, “Coming Home,” screened 38 years apart (1978 and 2015) and from two different countries (The United States and China), pay obeisance to this, each with a plot distinctly its own; the Vietnam War is the backdrop to the early film and the Cultural Revolution to the later.

 In the 1978 feature, Sally Hyde (Jane Fonda) is a military wife whose husband, Bob (Bruce Dern), has been called to action in the Far East hotbed of napalm and stifling swamps.
 Alone in California, Sally volunteers at a veteran hospital, where she meets Luke Martin (Jon Voight), a soldier recuperating from wounds that have made him a paraplegic.
 As their friendship develops into something more, Bob returns.
 He suffers from post-traumatic stress.
-Sally and Luke decide that she must remain with her husband, for a wife’s dedication would be the most efficacious remedy to Bob’s condition.
+Sally faces a dilemma: happiness with Luke or fidelity to Bob in order to heal him of his condition?
 Lu Yanshi (Chen Daoming) in the 2015 story is a dissentient to Chairman Mao.
 He comes home to wife, Feng Wanyu (Gong Li), after ten years in a labor camp, where he had been detained for political rehabilitation.
 Both await the reconciliation, only an accident during Lu’s imprisonment has damaged Feng’s memory.
 She doesn’t recognize her husband.
-To revert her amnesia, Lu reads letters he had written to her from his cell, all of which she has stored in a chest, plays on a piano songs that bear special meaning to them both, and on a particular day of the month, Lu stands with Feng at a train station as she awaits the husband whom she is unable to realize is already by her side.
-This Lu does ceaselessly through rain and snow, for time indefinite.
+To revert her amnesia, Lu reads letters he had written to her from his cell, all of which she has stored in a chest, and plays on a piano songs that bear special meaning to them both, day after day for time indefinite.

 My cousin’s husband has since remarried.
 The journey back to a serene existence hasn’t been smooth.
 John’s second wife, Wendy, is ill.
 “It’s like reliving a nightmare,” John said this past weekend during a visit to San Francisco.
 Within six months of their marriage two years ago, the condo they moved into poisoned Wendy with mold infection.
 While the sickness is curable in 95% of its victims, she belongs to the 5% that don’t respond to treatment.
 As a result, her senses are heightened, causing bright light and noise to burden her eyes and ears; high altitude constricts her breathing; and food spices induce vomiting.
 On some days, she is so enfeebled that she’s bedridden.
 So that he can watch over his wife during the day, John works on his entrepreneurial projects in the evenings.
 Regardless, he maintains an upbeat attitude (“What can you do?
 That’s how it is.”), hopeful that the next doctor will provide the breakthrough.